F-VLM: Open-Vocabulary Object Detection upon Frozen Vision and Language Models: Method

 The ability to perform open-vocabulary recognition at region level is integral to \OURS{}.
 Since the backbone features are frozen, they do not overfit to the base categories and can be directly cropped for region-level classification. \OURS{} performs this open-vocabulary classification only at test time.

 To obtain the features for a region $b$, we apply the VLM pooling layer $\mathcal{P}(\cdot)$ on the cropped backbone output features $\mathcal{F}(I)$ (see Sec.~\ref{sec:pretrain} for notations).
 Because the pooling layer requires fixed-size inputs, \eg 7x7 for R50~\citep{radford2021clip}, we crop and resize the region features with ROI-Align $\mathcal{R}(\cdot)$~\citep{he2017mask} (see Fig.~\ref{fig:test-system}).
-Unlike existing works~\citep{gu2022openvocabulary, du2022learning}, we do not crop and resize the RGB image regions and cache their embeddings in a separate offline process, but train the detector head with $\mathcal{R}(\cdot)$ online in a single stage.
+Unlike existing works~\citep{gu2022openvocabulary, du2022learning}, we do not crop and resize the RGB image regions and cache their embeddings in a separate offline process, but train the detector head in one stage.
 This is simpler and more space-efficient.
+In addition, we do not crop VLM region features with $\mathcal{R}(\cdot)$ during training because the backbone features are frozen.
 Using the notations from~\eqref{eqn:detect-feat}, we obtain the VLM region embedding $\mathbf{v}_b$ by:

 where $b$ denotes the box region and $\mathbf{v}_b$ corresponds to $v_1,...,v_k$ in Fig.~\ref{fig:test-system}.
+Note $\mathcal{R}(\cdot)$ is used at test time only.
 Similar to~\eqref{eqn:detect-logit}, we compute the VLM scores by cosine similarity as follows:

 where $T$ is a fixed temperature and the text embeddings include both the $C_B$ and $C_N$ at inference time (see Fig. \ref{fig:test-system}).
 We use a fixed temperature to adjust the scale of VLM scores relative to the detection scores in~\eqref{eqn:detect-logit}.
 In the special case when the region $b$ is equal to the whole image, the VLM scores $\mathbf{w}(\mathbf{v}_b)$ becomes equivalent to the zero-shot image classification scores.